ubc-library-rc/Beginner_R_Part2/content/FixingErrors.md

 # 1. R does not understand what you are asking it for

-### Example of working through errors dues to data availability and formatting
+### Working through errors due to data availability and formatting

 ``` r
 #Let's say we want to calculate the mean length of seagrass leaves that we measured in a seagrass medow